heroku/heroku-labs-old/README.md

 Disabling a particular beta addon for a particular app.
 Note that '--app' is an optional argument; when not provided, the context of the current application is assumed (same patterns as with most other Heroku commands), if a context is missing, a friendly error message is displayed.

     $ heroku beta:disable Bar --app myapp
-    -----> Disabling the bar beta for myapp... done
+    Disabled the bar beta for myapp... done

     $ heroku beta --app myapp
     Foo